- Submitted by Dahlia on 28th Oct 2008

 - Oil - to grease the idli plates

 - Bring the water to a boil.
 Add 1 tsp of oil and some salt to the boiling water.

 - Add this water to the rice flour little by little and mix it.
 You may or may not need the entire water.
 It usually takes between 1 1/4 cups of water to 1 1/2 cups depending on the quality of the flour.

 - Cover and let it rest for 5 minutes.
 When it is warm and comfortable to handle, knead it to form a smooth dough.

 - Grease the idiyappam press.
 Add little of the dough to the idiyappam press.

 - Grease idli plates or the idiyappam plates with few drops of oil.
 Press some of the dough onto the idli plates/ idiyappam stand.
 You will get noodles out of the dough.
-The above image shows idiyappams made using idli stand while in the below image, the idiyappams were made using the idiyappam stand.
+The above image shows idiyappams made using iidiyappam stand while in the below image, the idiyappams were made using the idli plates.